 Scholarship and Reflection

-I am curious and inquisitive and deeply enjoy conducting qualitative research; as such, I seek out opportunities to do so on topics that range from conceptual to empirical.
-For example, at present I am involved in some projects related to student peer assessment.
-I also love to read and build my understanding of educational development from the research and experience of others so that I can, as relevant, apply these new/modified/enriched understandings to my practice.
-In addition, I reflect regularly on my work: my co-workers and I passionately discuss and consider our work in meetings (some planned, others spontaneous), I write a blog, I routinely update my portfolio, I make notes on my lesson plans after workshops, and, as mentioned above, I write for publication.
+I am curious and inquisitive and deeply enjoy learning and sharing.
+I love to read and build my understanding of educational development from the research and experience of others so that I can, as relevant, apply these new/modified/enriched understandings to my practice.
+In addition, I grow through a regular reflective practice and when my colleagues and I passionately discuss and consider our work.
+I actively share about educational development via informal and formal means and write a blog.

 Why I Stay

-My educational development practice has grown and evolved thanks to the colleagues I collaborate with, the readings I do and other scholarship I engage in, ongoing self-reflection, and–-of course–-through practice.
+My educational development practice has grown and evolved thanks to the colleagues I collaborate with, regular self-reflection, and other scholarship I engage in; and–-of course–-through practice.

 - Humble inquiry is used in process consultation and is a term derived from the work of Edgar Schein.
 Schein defines it as “the fine art of drawing someone out, of asking questions, to which you do not already know the answers, of building a relationship based on curiosity and interest in the other person.”(Schein, 2013, p.
 2).
 For a good summary of humble inquiry, see here.